 If you do not have a factory style hazard switch, a 3PST On-Off switch can be used for this function.
-Painless offers part #30122.

 - Connect the BROWN wire from the hazard flasher to all 3 poles of the switch by chaining the terminals together.
-This wire provides power from the flasher to the switch. - Then, connect wires, represented as #918, #925, & #926 to the other 3 terminals.
-These wires connect the brake lights, as well as the front turn signals to the hazard switch.
+This wire provides power from the flasher to the switch. - Then, connect the #918, #925, & #926 to the other 3 terminals.
+These wires connect the brake lights, as well as the front turn signals to the hazard switch. - If you have separate turn brake lights, #918 can connect directly to the toggle.
+If you have integrated lights, then run a wire from the toggle switch and splice into the #918 wire.